RemyPaulJr/notes/aws/data engineer cert/Data Engineering Fundamentals.md

 Pivoting
 - Pivoting is the act of turning row-level data into columnar data.
 - How this works is very database-specific.
 Some have PIVOT command.
-- For example, let's imagine we have a sales table that contains sales amounts and the salesper